ktos/SocketService/README.md

 SocketService
 ================

-SocketService is a simple client-server socket library for Windows 8 and Windows Phone 8, allowing customization and building specific service libraries, allowing for building not only TCP connection, but for example also Bluetooth ones, upon it.
+SocketService is a simple client and server socket library for Windows 8 and Windows Phone 8 based on Windows.Networking.Sockets allowing to build services on top of it.
+Currently, the TcpSocketService is only avaliable, providing implementation of TCP client and multi-client TCP server.